paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-installation.md

 npx paperclip init
 ```

-☝🏻 This will ask you a few questions.
-After that, you'll have a `paperclip.config.json` that will be used to compile
-your Paperclip files.
+☝🏻 I'd recommend calling this in an empty directory first.
+Paperclip will identify that as a new project
+& walk you through the entire setup.
+Once you've done that, you can start using Paperclip!

+> If you call `paperclip init` within an existing project, Paperclip will just create a `paperclip.config.json` file
+for you.
+The rest of the setup would have to be manually done.